Skip to main content

-What's causing your pelvic pain?
+What's causing your lower abdominal pain?

 Pelvic (lower abdominal) pain is a dull, constant ache in bottom of your stomach.
 Lots of women get it and it can affect your quality of life.